ShashankGoutam/EmployeeManagement_SpringBoot/README.md

 http://localhost:8080/departments

+---

 ### 📄 Swagger UI
 Once running, open:
 ```bash
 http://localhost:8080/swagger-ui.html
 ```
 To view and test all endpoints directly.

+---

+### 📈 Test Coverage & Quality Gate

+- ✅ 80% test coverage on new code

+- 🧪 Unit & integration tests for controllers and exceptions

+- 📊 Static analysis with SonarCloud

+- 🛡️ Security Hotspots reviewed (e.g., CSRF disabling is limited to test profile)

+---

 ### 🔍 SonarCloud Integration
 This project includes GitHub Actions for: